-All one-stop operators and service deliverers will be required to comply with WIOA § 188.
-WIOA § 188 compliance will be required and certified in all procurement cycles, will be included in all provider contracts, and WIOA § 188 compliance will be required and monitored on at least an annual basis by the local area.
-Staff training will be provided as needed to ensure the needs of individuals with disabilities are addressed.
+All one-stop operators and service deliverers are required to comply with WIOA § 188.
+WIOA 188 compliance is required and certified in all procurement cycles, included in all provider contracts, and WIOA § 188 compliance is required and monitored on at least an annual basis by the local area.